Education and Child Protection

-1. Access to education: Improve inclusive access to education through recruitment, training and motivation of teachers, construction and rehabilitation of learning spaces, provision of teaching and learning materials, capacity development for local education managers and community elders.
+Improve inclusive access to education through recruitment, training and motivation of teachers, construction and rehabilitation of learning spaces, provision of teaching and learning materials, and capacity development for local education managers and community elders.

-5. Girl child education: Increase girl’s enrollment and retention in schools through Comprehensive sexuality education training for adolescent girls to minimize cases of unwanted pregnancy, proper menstrual hygiene management, and provision of capitation grants and scholarships to keep girls in schools.
+Increase girls’ enrollment and retention in schools through Comprehensive sexuality education training for adolescent girls to minimize cases of unwanted pregnancy, proper menstrual hygiene management, and provision of capitation grants and scholarships to keep girls in schools.
 Community advocacy will also be fully enhanced.

-6. Child protection in emergency: ensure mental and physical safety of children through trauma identification, psychosocial support, child protection case management, referral to specialize services, referral pathways and reintegration of Children Association with Armed Forces or Armed Groups (CAAFAG).
+ensure the mental and physical safety of children through trauma identification, psychosocial support, child protection case management, referral to specialized services, referral pathways and reintegration of Children Association with Armed Forces or Armed Groups (CAAFAG).
 All staff employed by CMD signs a child protection code of conduct and are governed by CMD’s child protection policy.